 Obtaining an infrastructure, platform or software as a cloud service can make good business sense.
 However, to make the right decisions in terms of what and how to migrate to the cloud is not always easy – it is necessary to identify the potential targets where benefits outweigh the challenges.
-The risks from dependencies and service levels must be evaluated and mitigated.

 Plan and follow the migration projects and their architecture impact centrally